Ready, Set, Snow — Winterfest is Here!All Posts

 Be the difference in your child’s learning!
 Use Prodigy's reports to track your child's learning and spot when they need help.
 Log into your free parent account to get started!

 2. Support their learning even more with a Premium Membership

 During Winterfest, your child will be extra excited to play Prodigy Math Game.
-But a Premium Membership can boost engagement even more!
+But a Premium Membership can help boost engagement even more!

-But this year, it’s even better!
 Use Prodigy’s brand new Premium features for parents to track progress and support your child along their learning journey, during Winterfest and beyond.

 You’ll get access to:

 - Practice Areas — Track your child’s strengths and learning obstacles and see samples of questions they’re struggling with.